nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

-Updates on BelongsToMany relations may expose up to 7 nested operations.
+Updates on BelongsToMany relations may expose the following nested operations.

 ```graphql
 type Mutation {